 Since blue whales are the biggest animal you would think they have the biggest babies and you would be right.
-A baby blue whale can weigh up to 6,000 lbs at birth!
+A baby blue whale can weigh up to 6,000 pounds at birth!
 At that size it comes as no surprise that the mother only has one baby at a time.
-All whales are mammals so the baby will nuzzle at her mother for milk early on and for the next six to eight months, once weaned they still stay with their mothers for a couple of years before venturing out on their own.
+All whales are mammals so the baby will nuzzle at her mother for milk early on.

 How do dolphins mate and reproduce?

 Dolphins are a kind of whale and have been studied extensively in the wild and in captivity.
 Dolphins are playful animals and researchers have years of data and observations on their mating and reproductive behaviors.
-Female dolphins reach sexual maturity between 7-12 years old and males a little later between 10-15 year old.
-Because dolphins prefer warm waters they do migrate to warmer waters seasonally, but it is different than a migration for breeding purposes due to the fact that dolphins can mate year round.
+Female dolphins reach sexual maturity between the ages of 7-12 years while males do so a little later between the ages of 10-15 years.
+Because dolphins prefer warm waters they do migrate to warmer waters seasonally, but it is different from a migration for breeding purposes due to the fact that dolphins can mate throughout the year.

 What do we know about baby dolphins?

 The male dolphins do not assist in calve care and tend to form pods with other males.
 Dolphins are mammals and their young will nurse their mother’s milk for 2-4 years and stay with their mothers for 3-6 years.
-When dolphins leave their mothers they tend to team up and form pods with like aged dolphins forming juvenile pods.
+When dolphins leave their mothers they tend to team up and form pods with dolphins of a similar age forming juvenile pods.
 Young dolphins seem to like to play with each other and may play tag with seaweed or catch with a puffer fish.
 A BBC Earth video shows dolphins playing catch with a puffer fish underwater!

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.